boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 }
 {{</highlight>}}

+> I always read the above using the Red Alert Soviet voice in my head which causes me to giggle to the annoyance of my colleagues

 To delete a single document from the index you need to know its id which you can find by using a query and looking at the value `_id` which for auto generated id's will be something like `x-Apn2cB5wabZ-h5-SLf`.
 To remove it you send a DELETE against the index/type with the id like so.

 ```